StaticReturn/staticreturn.github.io/rules/classes/spellsword.md

 ---
 title: Spellsword
 layout: home
+parent: Close Combat
-parent: Classes
+grand_parent: Classes
-nav_order: 6
+nav_order: 5
 ---

 # Spellsword
-A person who is mixes melee combat with a tactical use of close-combat spells.
+A person who mixes melee with a tactical use of close-combat spells.